mlvandijk/programming-links/README.md

 https://www.topcoder.com - challenges, tutorials and more

+https://algo.is/ - Lectures and overview of Kattis problems per subject

 ### java
 Useful video tutorials if you want to learn the *basics* of java: https://thenewboston.com/videos.php?cat=31